10 tips for visiting the Uffizi from a local tour guide

 Any other website is a re-seller, and will increase the price of the ticket of some extra euro.
 Anyway, those re-sellers like Viator are a good option in case the tickets are sold out on the official website.

-Uffizi Galley ticket prices
+Uffizi Galley tickets: prices and combined tickets

 The ticket is free for children under 18 and for people with disabilities.